hkasemir/RCworkshopMultiPlayerGame/README.md

 The server checks if a 'game room' with the given id exists, and if so, it adds the opponent to the 'game room'.
 Then, the ```io.sockets.in().emit()``` sends a 'message' event to all the clients in the game room, notifying them that the game has begun.

-## 7: Now we need to get this game started.
+## 7: Let's Get this Game Started.

 Update your ```app.js``` file with the following: